 Questions About Sexuality

 Some people with OCD may have thoughts that cause them to doubt their sexual orientation.
-People with OCD may experience unwanted thoughts concerning sex with a same-sex person, which can lead to fear about their own urges, doubts about sexual orientation, and sometimes excessive sexual behavior to refute the interpretation of these types of thoughts leading to riskier sexual behavior at times.
+People with HOCD may experience unwanted thoughts concerning sex with a same-sex person, which can lead to fear about their urges, doubts about their sexual orientation, and sometimes excessive sexual behavior to refute the interpretation of these types of thoughts leading to riskier sexual behavior at times.

 Compulsive Sexual Activity

-Compulsive sexual activity behaviors typically involve culturally accepted sexual behavior done in response to obsessions or compulsions.
+For some people with OCD, compulsive sexual activity behaviors may be done in response to obsessions or compulsions.
 For example, excessive masturbation can lead to genital injury, porn addiction may lead to hoarding or hiding behavior around this material, or the obsession around the feelings of a new relationship may lead to seeking out multiple partners.

-Within relationships, compulsive sexual behavior may manifest as a constant need for sex or affection, or seeking to “prove” sexual attraction to or from a partner.
+Within relationships, compulsive sexual behavior may manifest as a constant need for sex or affection, or seeking to “prove” sexual attraction to or from a partner (a sign of relationship OCD).
 Other behaviors mentioned may negatively impact a relationship, such as excessive use of erotica undermining trust and intimacy within a relationship, or even a compulsive need for new partners leading to affairs.

 Avoiding Relationships Due to Fear of Disclosing OCD Symptoms